alloyha/TheXis/README.md

 LaTeX class for textual documents at Polytechnic School of USP.

-TheXis (pronounce: `tɛʧiz`) follows the ABNT thesis class adapted by Prof. Paulo Barreto on POLI-USP standards ([link](http://www.ime.usp.br/~leofl/tex/modelo_poli.zip)).
+TheXis (pronounce: `tɛʧiz`) follows the ABNT thesis class adapted from Prof. Paulo Barreto on POLI-USP standards (available on [link](http://www.ime.usp.br/~leofl/tex/modelo_poli.zip)) and Luiz Chamon (available on [link](https://github.com/lfochamon/poliTeX)).
 The current class presents considerable changes on class implementation and features.

 Remarkable changes are: